Photo credit: Fotolia

 Grizzly bears face continuing threats from climate change, dwindling key food resources (such as whitebark pine seeds, cutthroat trout, and winter-killed ungulate carcasses), illegal poaching, lack of connectivity among populations, and the negative impacts of a crisscrossing system of roads fragmenting their habitat.

 Grizzly bears have been protected under the Endangered Species Act since 1975.
-Despite scientific evidence showing grizzlies are clearly benefitting from Endangered Species Act protections, federal and state wildlife agencies have removed grizzlies in the Greater Yellowstone area from the federal list of endangered and threatened species.
-And the states of Wyoming, Montana, and Idaho are already putting in place the frameworks to allow trophy hunting of these famous bears once management control returns to the states.
+Despite scientific evidence clearly showing grizzlies are benefiting from Endangered Species Act protections, federal and state wildlife agencies continue misguided efforts to remove grizzlies from the federal list of endangered and threatened species.
+And the states of Wyoming, Montana, and Idaho will be quick to allow trophy hunting of these famous bears once management control returns to the states.

 What WildEarth Guardians is doing to preserve the grizzly bear